Family Law: Get a Continuance of Your Hearing

 - Sample letter

-You have been served with a motion in a family law case AND
+Read this if you have been served with a motion in a family law case that was filed in a Washington state superior court.

 To get a continuance for a trial, you must usually: